NuGet/Home/proposed/2021/PackaegSourceMapping.md

 ```

 Repeat this process for all sources.
-When using package namespaces, every source should have a list of namespaces.
+When using package source mapping, every source should have a list of allowed package patterns.
-A user may also pin a specific package id instead of the complete namespace.
+A user may also pin a specific package id instead of broader package ID prefix.
-Specific ids take precedence over the namespaces.
+The most specific pattern that matches a package ID will have the highest precedence.
+Exact package IDs will always have the highest precedence over any prefix.

 **Example:**